 ACE Scholars Program

 UNCG has instituted the Academic and Cultural Enrichment (ACE) Scholars Program in order to increase the number of culturally diverse librarians in academic libraries.
-With major funding received from a third grant from the Institute of Museum and Library Services (IMLS) Laura Bush 21st Century Librarian Program, we aim to recruit 10 students from under-represented communities into UNCG’s two-year Master of Library and Information Studies (MLIS) degree program and prepare them for professional positions in community college libraries., with emphasis on serving diverse populations, including refugees and immigrants.
-This new cohort of ACE Scholars will bring their authentic perspectives to work with diverse user groups and will be mentored by experienced community college librarians, along with attendance at professional development activities.
+With major funding received from a third grant from the Institute of Museum and Library Services (IMLS) Laura Bush 21st Century Librarian Program, we recruited 11 students from under-represented communities into UNCG’s two-year Master of Library and Information Studies (MLIS) degree program.
+When finished with the program, graduates will be prepared for professional positions in community college libraries, with emphasis on serving diverse populations, including refugees and immigrants.
+The ACE Scholars in this 3rd cohort will bring their authentic perspectives to work with diverse user groups and will be mentored by experienced community college librarians, along with attendance at professional development activities.

 The first cohort of 14 ACE Scholars entered in the Program in fall 2009 and graduated in May 2011.
 Some of them have become professional librarians since.
 The second cohort of 20 ACE Scholars started the Program in fall 2011 and graduated in May 2013.
 Ten institutions in North Carolina are participating in this collaborative program.